Thanksgiving Vacations in 2022

-We have a range of tours departing over the Thanksgiving period and here we've selected some of our most popular 5-15 day itineraries to a variety of exotic destinations that capitalise on the long holiday weekend.
+We have a wide range of group tours departing over the Thanksgiving period and here we've selected some of our most popular 6-15 day itineraries to a variety of wonderful destinations that capitalize on the long holiday weekend.

 This Thanksgiving is unlikely to be your first rodeo so how about swapping the usual animals that grace the family dining table with the exotic wildlife of Africa?
 East Africa is largely considered a year-round destination with Kenya and Tanzania experiencing short rains in November that won't hamper your safari adventures too much.
 In southern Africa the rains are drawing in which transforms the arid landscapes of Namibia while nearby at Victoria Falls visibility is at its best after the dry season.